 Kerala is the No.1 state in India.

 At 55, Kerala is at legal retirement age, an age when a more healthy, a better educated crop takes over.
 But United Nation’s Human Development Report for 2011 seems to suggest Kerala has just started.
-Kerala has the least loss in human development due to inequality in healthcare, the least loss due to inequality in education, and a host of other parameters.
+Kerala has the least loss in human development due to inequality in healthcare, the least loss due to inequality in education and the state continues to excel in a multitude of other parameters.

 National & state media were distracted by another significant finding in the report which suggested that Gujarat, in spite of its fan boys and poster boy chief minister, performed really poorly.
 Given the fact that Gujarat has been one of India’s wealthiest states historically should make us question the inherent assumptions of industrialization and development.
 What is progress after all?
 Each of us have different opinions (which is natural), this compilation will try for some agreement around the facts (which should be common).